Articles | Volume 31, issue 1

 Short summary

-Our study analyses rapid Arctic sea ice loss events (RILEs), which are significant reductions in sea ice extent.
+Our study analyzes rapid ice loss events (RILEs) in the Arctic, which are significant reductions in sea ice extent.
 RILEs are expected throughout the year, varying in frequency and duration with the seasons.
-Our research gives a year-round analysis of their characteristics in climate models and suggests that summer RILEs could begin before the mid-century.
+Our research gives a year-round analysis of their characteristics in climate models and suggests that summer RILEs could begin before the middle of the century.
 Understanding these events is crucial as they can have profound impacts on the Arctic environment.

 Nico Wunderling, Anna S. von der Heydt, Yevgeny Aksenov, Stephen Barker, Robbin Bastiaansen, Victor Brovkin, Maura Brunetti, Victor Couplet, Thomas Kleinen, Caroline H. Lear, Johannes Lohmann, Rosa Maria Roman-Cuesta, Sacha Sinet, Didier Swingedouw, Ricarda Winkelmann, Pallavi Anand, Jonathan Barichivich, Sebastian Bathiany, Mara Baudena, John T. Bruun, Cristiano M. Chiessi, Helen K. Coxall, David Docquier, Jonathan F. Donges, Swinda K. J. Falkena, Ann Kristin Klose, David Obura, Juan Rocha, Stefanie Rynders, Norman Julius Steinert, and Matteo Willeit